smqd/smqd/README.md

   node_name = ${?NODE_NAME}
 ```

-It means assign "node-01" for `node_name` and
+It means `node_name` has "node-01" by default and
-if environment variable `$NODE_NAME` exists, it will overwrite the previous value (here "node-01").
+if environment variable `$NODE_NAME` is defined, it will overwrite the default value.
-If `$NODE_NAME` does not exists, "node-01" will be kept for `node_name`.
+If `$NODE_NAME` does not exists, `node_name` will keep "node-01" as value.

 This feature is great when you run a smqd in container environment (e.g Docker).

-- actor system name
+#### actor system name

 smqd is based on [akka](https://akka.io).
 And this setting is used for akka system's name.
-If you have planning to run multiple smqd processes in a cluster, you must apply same `actor_system_name` for all nodes in a cluster
+If you are planning to run multiple smqd processes for a cluster, you must apply same `actor_system_name` for all nodes in a cluster.
-We recommend to change this with unique name enven you don't have plan of clustering for now.
+We recommend to change this with unique name enven you don't have a plan ot use cluster for now.

 ```
   actor_system_name = "default"
   actor_system_name = ${?ACTOR_SYSTEM_NAME}
 ```

-- Reference configuration (default values)
+#### Reference configuration (default values)

 You can find the full reference configuration [here](https://github.com/smqd/smqd-core/src/main/resources/smqd-ref.conf).